 6 Awesome Reasons Why People Choose Hair Styling Schools

 By completing hairdressing training, you're preparing to join a massive, growing industry.
-In fact, in 2014, the total annual revenue of the hair care services industry in the U.S. was around $20 billion.
-And, by 2019, total annual revenue could exceed $58 billion.1 So the hair care services sector is showing no signs of slowing down in the near future.
+In fact, in 2017, the total annual revenue of the global hair care services industry was around $129 billion.
+And, by 2024, total annual revenue could exceed $190 billion.1 So the hair care services sector is showing no signs of slowing down in the near future.

 A lot of potential students get excited about hair stylist training because they know that they may enjoy abundant opportunities.
 But that's just one of the many great reasons to become a hair stylist.
 Check out all six of the biggest reasons why people like you choose to attend hair stylist colleges and beauty schools.